jsspencer/testcode/docs/userconfig.rst

     Path to the program to test whether to skip the comparison of the test and benchmark.
 If null, then this test is not performed.
 Default: null string. submit_pattern [string]
-    String in the submit to be replaced by the run command.
-Default: testcode.run_cmd. submit_template [string]
+    String in the submit template to be replaced by the run command.
+Default: testcode.run_cmd. tolerance [tolerance format (see :ref:`below <tolerance>`.)]
-    Path to a template of a submit script used to submit jobs to a queueing system.  testcode will replace the string given in submit_pattern with the command(s) to run the test.
-The submit script must do all other actions (e.g. setting environment variables, loading modules, copying files from the test directory to a local disk and copying files back afterwards).
-No default. tolerance [tolerance format (see :ref:`below <tolerance>`.)]
     Default tolerance for tests of this type.
 Default: inherits from [user].